Konsentus/action.datadog-monitoring/README.md

 }
 ```

-Would then be accessed by the following
+Would then be implement in a workflow by the following

 ```yaml
 env: